try-cascade/.github/profile/README.md

 ## How Cascade works

 Cascade depends on 3 parts:
-1. `cascade-agent`: the instrumentation that generates traces, and sends it to AWS X-Ray
+1. [`cascade-agent`](https://github.com/try-cascade/cascade-agent): the instrumentation that generates traces, and sends it to AWS X-Ray
-2. `cascade-backend`: the API server that creates a user-specific S3 bucket for container information, and generates Terraform config files for deployment
+2. [`cascade-backend`](https://github.com/try-cascade/cascade-backend): the API server that creates a user-specific S3 bucket for container information, and generates Terraform config files for deployment
-3. `cascade-gui`: the GUI where users can deploy their containerized application, access the generated Terraform config files, and view logs and traces
+3. [`cascade-gui`](https://github.com/try-cascade/cascade-gui): the GUI where users can deploy their containerized application, access the generated Terraform config files, and view logs and traces

 ## Cascade Compose

-You can run Cascade with Docker by following these steps:
+You can run [Cascade with Docker](https://github.com/try-cascade/cascade-compose) by following these steps:
 1. Run the Docker daemon
-2. Clone this `cascade-compose` directory
+2. Clone the `cascade-compose` directory
 3. `cd` into `cascade-compose` and execute `docker-compose up`

 ```bash